5 Flat Fee MLS Companies in Albuquerque

 Once you choose to sell FSBO, here’s how to get your listing on the MLS with a flat fee service:

+1. Vet the flat fee MLS service.
 Research each company’s packages, reviews, and Better Business Bureau profile.
-Look into how many photos are allowed, what forms are provided, and whether additional support is included or comes at a cost.
+Look into how many photos are allowed, what forms are provided, and whether additional support is included or costs extra.

 Are flat fee MLS listings effective in Albuquerque?